USF-MAGICS/usf-magics.github.io/projects/index.md

 * Badgujar et al. [QUANTUM CRITICISM: AN ANALYSIS OF POLITICAL NEWS REPORTING](https://www.academia.edu/download/63879929/7220mlaij0120200710-26340-vo1hwc.pdf).
 Machine Learning and Applications: An International Journal (MLAIJ) Vol 7, No. 1/2, June 2020.
 * Matson et al. Visualising the News.
 IEEE VIS Workshop 2021.

+## Fire Progression

+Can you predict the path of a wildfire?
+We think we can... using a deep neural network and lots of historical data.
+If successful, this could give people in danger enough time to leave a fire-affected area.
+The "we" in this case are:

+* Ashwini Badgujar
+* Milton Carreno
+* Olga Kondratenko
+* Brian Sisney
+* Li “Leslie” Zheng (former)
+* David Guy Brizan
+* Paul Intrevado
+* AJ Purdy
+* David Saah

+## Conversational Styles

+What makes one speaker sound polite and another person sound aggressive?
+It's probably the speaker's conversational style -- their pace, pitch, the words they use.
+In this project, Rashmi Nagpal, Faaz Arshad and David Guy Brizan investigate whether the conversational styles are tied to demographics like gender, education, etc.

 ## Archived Projects

 The following projects are no longer under active development, but have open source releases and are often are used as the basis for future work.

+* [Smile Types](https://github.com/lwang89/PredictingSmileTypes) - predicting fake vs. real smiles... with 100% accuracy!
+Project leaders: Liang "Leon" Wang, Beste F. Yuksel and David Guy Brizan.
 * [Scalable NIO](https://github.com/USF-MAGICS/scalable-nio) - high-performance, non-blocking server for scalable communications.
 Project lead: Chirag Jain.